 The Dalles is a somewhat small city located in the state of Oregon.
 With a population of 15,340 people and six constituent neighborhoods, The Dalles is the 39th largest community in Oregon.

-The Dalles is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, The Dalles is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, The Dalles is a city of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in The Dalles who work in office and administrative support (12.16%), sales jobs (10.07%), and food service (7.92%).
+There are especially a lot of people living in The Dalles who work in office and administrative support (13.12%), sales jobs (10.87%), and food service (7.52%).

-The percentage of adults in The Dalles who are college-educated is close to the national average for all communities of 21.84%: 18.52% of the adults in The Dalles have a bachelor's degree or advanced degree.
+The education level of The Dalles citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+18.26% of adults 25 and older in The Dalles have a college degree.